 Prefer snow for your tubing?
 Pigeon Forge Snow has you covered with the first indoor snow facility in the country.
 The air temperature is moderate, but that’s real snow they’re making, and you can play in it.
 Even better, you can can go snow tubing down the slope – so now it’s year-round indoor snow tubing!

-Finally, if you’re up for breaking a sweat, and you want to try your hand at mountain biking – in an area where no bikes are allowed on trails – then Climbworks has the adventure for you.
-The custom built course offers downhill fun and an uphill assist from the e-bike electric pedal for that changing terrain.
+Finally, if you’re up for breaking a sweat, and you want to try your hand at mountain biking – in an area where no bikes are allowed on hiking trails – then take a look at our guide to Mountain Biking in the Smokies to find where to rent bicycles (or tune up your own), and where to ride them.